 - You can stay focused on your studies for longer hours

 - Controlling the mind gets more comfortable with time

-- The memory gets better than before
+- The memory gets better by the day

 - You start experiencing profound mental clarity

 - It helps improve your personality

 Aim to practice Bindu Tratak for 32 minutes (without blinking your eyes).
 It’s a tough task and may take 3 to 6 months.
 But don’t give up.
 Keep practising.
 Soon, you’ll notice a boost in your concentration.